Transportation System Plan

 I just completed survey number two, I’m happy to see that we’re considering the implementation of proven street design that will increase safety for drivers, bicyclists, and pedestrians. https://safety.fhwa.dot.gov/speedmgt/ref_mats/fhwasa2213/

-U-turn asked 12 months ago
+U-turn asked over 1 year ago

 Thank you for using Engage Camas, and thank you for your comment.